llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

                                      ..TODO::
                                      Describe.

+     ``amdgpu_cs_chain``             Similar to ``amdgpu_cs``, with differences described below.

+                                     Functions with this calling convention cannot be called directly.
+They must instead be launched via the ``llvm.amdgcn.cs.chain`` intrinsic.

+                                     Arguments are passed in SGPRs, starting at s0, if they have the ``inreg`` attribute, and in VGPRs otherwise, starting at v8.
+Using more SGPRs or VGPRs than available in the subtarget is not allowed.
+On subtargets that use a scratch buffer descriptor (as opposed to ``scratch_{load,store}_*`` instructions), the scratch buffer descriptor is passed in s[48:51].
+This limits the SGPR / ``inreg`` arguments to the equivalent of 48 dwords; using more than that is not allowed.

+                                     The return type must be void.
+                                     Varargs, sret, byval, byref, inalloca, preallocated are not supported.

+                                     Values in scalar registers as well as v0-v7 are not preserved.
+Values in VGPRs starting at v8 are not preserved for the active lanes, but must be saved by the callee for inactive lanes when using WWM.

+                                     Wave scratch is "empty" at function boundaries.
+There is no stack pointer input or output value, but functions are free to use scratch starting from an initial stack pointer.
+Calls to ``amdgpu_gfx`` functions are allowed and behave like they do in ``amdgpu_cs`` functions.

+                                     All counters (``lgkmcnt``, ``vmcnt``, ``storecnt``, etc.) are presumed in an unknown state at function entry.

+                                     A function may have multiple exits (e.g. one chain exit and one plain ``ret void`` for when the wave ends), but all ``llvm.amdgcn.cs.chain`` exits must be in uniform control flow.

+     ``amdgpu_cs_chain_preserve``    Same as ``amdgpu_cs_chain``, but active lanes for VGPRs starting at v8 are preserved.

      ``amdgpu_es``                   Used for AMDPAL shader stage before geometry shader if geometry is in use.
 So either the domain (= tessellation evaluation) shader if tessellation is in use, or otherwise the vertex shader.